MCServerScout/Discord-Bot/README.md

 # Dollar Tree Copenheimer (Discord Bot)

 This is a Discord bot that I made for my friends and I to use in our Discord server.
 It is a work in progress, and I will be adding more features as time goes on.

+## TODO

 - [ ] Access a database of the servers
 - [X] Have filters to sort through
 - [ ] Sort through the servers
+  - [ ] players online
+  - [ ] max players
-  - By players online, max players, version id or random
+  - [ ] version id
+  - [ ] random
 - [X] Get info about a selected server
 - [X] Get a player list